 Well, maybe except Tone It Up girls and 15 year olds.
 I do hope no suicides were committed among “normal” female population although I have seen a few broken hearts on Instagram.
 The girls look great and a pleasure to look at but let’s get real – what mom has time to swing legs in the air on a beach and can eat 150 calories meals?!
 Ain’t nobody got time for that!
 Bahaha, remember that awesome lady?!

 So, in light of soon to be exposed body parts I decided to try quinoa bread recipe.
 No idea where idea came from.
-I have been running and working out, cutting carbs during dinner time and now I just wanted to have a slice of bread in a fridge that is higher in protein and more complete nutrition than sprouted whole grain bread.
+I have been running and working out, cutting carbs during dinner time with shrimp quinoa and now I just wanted to have a slice of bread in a fridge that is higher in protein and more complete nutrition than sprouted whole grain bread.
 More like a side of quinoa with my meal that is always there waiting for me in a fridge.

 New goal is to keep high rise Lululemon leggings away from Ebay.
 I refuse to change my clothes size which helped me stay in shape over the years.